kubernetes/enhancements/keps/sig-scheduling/2779-support-custom-queue-for-the-scheduler/README.md

 ## Alternatives

+For the multi-tenancy support case the mentioned in `motivation` section, with this KEP, scheduler developers can add some sub-queues, one sub-queue is for one user and put the pods for this user into it, when the scheduler wants to pop a pod, the new logic will go through the sub-queues, get the most under-used sub-queue (by comparing the `target resources by ratio`/`allocated resources` of every sub-queue) and pop one pod from it.
+Instead of comparing all the pending pods, we only need to compare the sub-queues here, which is much faster.
+The most important benefit for the developers is that they have full control of this logic, they can update the logic at anytime at will, needn't talk with k8s community at all.

-An alternative is to enhance the current queue to meet some requests.
-The drawback is that we cannot handle all the potential requests as the effort is big, we should give the ball to the users, and they can do what they want.
+An alternative is to enhance the current queue to meet this request, resorting all the pending pods when trying to get a pod to pop.
+The drawback is that this special change is only for the multi-tenancy case, and we need a way to control the impact (E.g., add a flag), the users who needn't multi-tenancy support cannot benefit from it.
+There will be many similar requests in the future as different customers have different requests, to meet all the requests, the changes will make the logic of internal queue complex and hard to maintain.

-Another alternative is to suspend a job and don't let it go unless the resource sharing policy will not be broken.
-The drawback is that all the pods in the job will be impacted, it cannot handle the case that only some pods need to be touched.
+Another alternative is to have a high level controller to suspend a job and don't let it go unless the resource sharing policy will not be broken, this is a good solution to support multi-tenancy case at job level, and needn't a KEP to update the current design.
+The drawback is that all the pods in a job will be impacted by this way, it cannot handle the case that only some pods in a job need to be touched.
+The controller needs to predict whether a job can run or not before resuming a job, or the resource sharing may be broken, and preemption need to be triggered to re-balance the resource sharing, some workload will be interrupted, this is another drawback.

-Another alternative is to make the pod that will break the resource sharing policy with `Unschedulable`.
-The drawback is that making such a decision needs to know whether other pods can run or not, the logic is complex, and the performance will be impacted.
+Another alternative is to make the pod that will break the resource sharing policy with `Unschedulable` before binding it with a node.
+This is the ideal solution as it is very clean and no negative impact.
+The drawback is that making such a decision needs to know whether other pods can run or not, we need a whole picture of all the pods and nodes, the relations for pods-to-pods, pods-to-nodes and nodes-to-nodes, and how to adjust the decision once there are changes (E.g., a node cannot be accessed anymore), the logic is complex, and the performance should be low when there are thousands of pods and nodes.